-The goals of remission induction therapy are to induce complete remission (defined as eradication of 99% of the initial burden of leukemia cells), to restore normal hematopoiesis, and to regain a normal performance status [38].
-This phase of treatment typically lasts four weeks [213].
-The rate of complete remission after induction therapy is high, ranging from 96% to 99% [70; 213].
-Of the patients in whom complete remission is not achieved within the first four weeks of treatment, approximately 50% will experience a toxic death during induction (usually due to infection) and the remaining 50% will have resistant disease [89; 152; 213; 219; 220].
+The goals of remission induction therapy are to induce complete remission (defined as eradication of 99% of the initial burden of leukemia cells), to restore normal hematopoiesis, and to regain a normal performance status [41; 220].
+This phase of treatment typically lasts four weeks [220].
+The rate of complete remission after induction therapy is high, ranging from 96% to 99% [74; 220].
+Of the patients in whom complete remission is not achieved within the first four weeks of treatment, approximately 50% will experience a toxic death during induction (usually due to infection) and the remaining 50% will have resistant disease [94; 156; 220; 226; 227].
 The protocols for children with high-risk or very-high-risk ALL and all adolescents with ALL involve treatment with at least four chemotherapeutic agents.
-These agents most often include a corticosteroid (prednisone or dexamethasone), vincristine, and asparaginase and/ or an anthracycline (doxorubicin or daunorubicin) [213].
-The COG protocols reserve the use of a fourdrug induction for patients with high-risk B-cell ALL and T-cell ALL and do not include administration of anthracycline during induction to patients with standard-risk ALL [213].
-Patients treated by three other study groups receive an induction regimen with four or more drugs regardless of presenting features [213].
-A meta-analysis of studies comparing the use of dexamethasone or prednisone showed that dexamethasone was more efficacious, with lower rates of events (death from any cause, refractory or relapsed leukemia, second malignancy, and CNS relapse) but no difference in bone marrow relapse or overall mortality [221].
-Dexamethasone was associated with higher rates of toxicity, however, and it is not clear whether the short-term benefits found will translate to better overall survival [221].
-A randomized trial comparing doxorubicin and daunorubicin given during induction found no difference in efficacy between the agents in early response measures [222].
-In June 2021, the U.S. Food and Drug Administration (FDA) approved Rylaze (Erwinia asparaginase [recombinant]) as a component of the multi-agent chemotherapy regimen to treat ALL (and lymphoblastic lymphoma) in adult and pediatric patients (one month and older) who have developed hypersensitivity to Escheria coli-derived asparaginase products [223].
-Rylaze was found to maintain a clinically meaningful level of asparaginase activity throughout the entire duration of treatment [223].
+These agents most often include a corticosteroid (prednisone or dexamethasone), vincristine, and asparaginase and/or an anthracycline (doxorubicin or daunorubicin) [220; 228].
+The COG protocols reserve the use of a four-drug induction for patients with high-risk B-cell ALL and T-cell ALL and do not include administration of anthracycline during induction to patients with standard-risk ALL [220; 228].
+Patients treated by three other study groups receive an induction regimen with four or more drugs regardless of presenting features [220].
+A meta-analysis of studies comparing the use of dexamethasone or prednisone showed that dexamethasone was more efficacious, with lower rates of events (death from any cause, refractory or relapsed leukemia, second malignancy, and CNS relapse) but no difference in bone marrow relapse or overall mortality [229].
+Dexamethasone was associated with higher rates of toxicity, however, and it is not clear whether the short-term benefits found will translate to better overall survival [229].
+A randomized trial comparing doxorubicin and daunorubicin given during induction found no difference in efficacy between the agents in early response measures [230].
+In June 2021, the U.S. Food and Drug Administration (FDA) approved Rylaze (Erwinia asparaginase [recombinant]) as a component of the multi-agent chemotherapy regimen to treat ALL (and lymphoblastic lymphoma) in adult and pediatric patients (one month and older) who have developed hypersensitivity to Escheria coli-derived asparaginase products [231].
+Rylaze was found to maintain a clinically meaningful level of asparaginase activity throughout the entire duration of treatment [231].
+In 2022, the FDA approved a new dosing regimen for Rylaze in adult and pediatric patients with ALL who are 1 month of age or older and who have developed hypersensitivity to E. coliderived asparaginase [232].

 The emergence of targeted therapies for treatment of Philadelphia chrome-positive (Ph+) disorders with tyrosine kinase inhibitors (TKIs) represents an important advancement in ALL therapy.
-Imatinib mesylate is an inhibitor of BCR-ABL tyrosine kinase and, as stated, is approved by the FDA for treatment-naïve patients with pediatric Ph+ ALL [224].
+Imatinib mesylate and dasatinib are inhibitors of BCR-ABL tyrosine kinase and approved by the FDA for treatment-naïve patients with pediatric Ph+ ALL [228].
 In one study of early response to TKIs during remission induction in children with Ph+ ALL, TKIs (imatinib and dasatinib) produced a marked drop in minimal residual disease levels.
 At the end of remission induction, 9 of 11 patients who received imatinib or dasatinib and conventional induction chemotherapy had remission, compared with two of 16 patients who received chemotherapy alone.
-The five-year event-free survival rate was 68.6% for the 11 patients who received TKIs compared with 31.6% for the 19 patients who did not [225].
+The five-year event-free survival rate was 68.6% for the 11 patients who received TKIs compared with 31.6% for the 19 patients who did not [233].